linsyking/CanvasHelper2/Readme.md

 ## Workflow

-If you only want to run the backend on your machine and use the frontend on our server, do the follwoing:
+If you only want to run the backend on your machine and use the frontend on our server, do the following:

 1. Follow [documentation](https://github.com/linsyking/CanvasHelper2#run-backend), run the backend at port `9283`
 2. Go to <https://yydbxx.cn/canvashelper/> to configure your CanvasHelper